 Demerits will be given to members who have failed to comply with the NJHS responsibilities.
 Failure to meet the responsibilities of an NJHS member on one or more occasions may result in dismissal.
 A dismissal hearing will be held by the NJHS sponsor and principal.

 Requirements to run for NJHS Officer:

-• Be a member of NJHS, in good standing, for 1 year prior to election.
+- Be a member of NJHS, in good standing, for 1 year prior to election. - Be an active member of student council.

 NJHS Officer Positions:

 - President

 - Vice-President

 - Secretary

 - Treasurer

 - Reporter